ErezLavi/examManagerSQL/README.md

 # examManagerSQL
-Java &amp; PostgreSQL Exam management system allows all CRUD operations: create, read, update and delete on questions and Exams entities.
-(Made in DBMS class with partners: Ofir beck & Omri peer)
+Java &amp; PostgreSQL Exam management system which allows all CRUD operations: create, read, update and delete on the SQL database using JDBC Driver.
+(Made in college DBMS class with partners: Ofir beck & Omri peer)